Babbel Review: Not Great But Still Better Than Its Rival

 This Babbel review has been a long time in the making.

-If you spend any amount of time watching TV, language-related content on YouTube, or browsing language sites and blogs, you’re pretty much guaranteed to see ads for Babbel.
+If you spend any amount of time watching TV, language-related content on YouTube, or browsing language sites and blogs, you’re pretty much guaranteed to see ads for Babbel (and reviews).

 Every time I hear of Babbel now, I immediately think of that bearded hipster from Manchester.